remidodoso/montyhaul/README.md

 # montyhaul

-* Note: At the moment, the main branch does run, but with some glitches.
-Among what are probably several issues, wand animation is horked.
-I don't have time to deal with that right now....

 <code>montyhaul</code> is a toy roguelike game implemented entirely in server-side JavaScript.

 It was originally written c.
 2012(?) for Firefox.
 ECMAScript standardization broke some things (mostly 'for each').